If you are selling books on Amazon, have you checked your Mass Market book price?

-Request authorization from the seller?
+Request an authorization from the seller?
 Now I think I know exactly what the answer would be.

-This has been accepted practice for almost ever and for as long as local secondhand bookstores have been part of the literary landscape.
+This has been accepted practice for as long as secondhand bookstores have been part of the literary landscape.

-Royalties are only payable on the sale of a new copy of a book, and in this respect, Amazon, like any other retailer abides by the law.
+Royalties are only payable on the sale of a new copy of a book, and in this respect, Amazon, like any other retailer, abides by the law.

-Simply because Amazon has replicated the secondhand bookstore model on its site with used books online, does not mean Amazon is scamming or ripping off authors.
+Simply because Amazon has replicated the secondhand bookstore model on its site with used books online does not mean Amazon is scamming or ripping off authors.

-The only hope is that Amazon takes a firm line with its sellers who are profiteering, but it is a fine legal line.
+The only hope is that Amazon takes a firm line with its sellers who are unfairly profiteering.
+But it is a fine legal line.

-If you are a small press or self-published author, all you can do is worry about what you can control.
+If you are a small press or self-published author, all you can worry about is what you can control.

-Make sure your book is as perfect as it can be, attractive to book buyers and priced competitively.
+Make sure your book is as perfect as it can be, attractive to book buyers, and priced competitively.

-There will always be sharks, scammers, crooks and schemers on Amazon and the Internet.
+There will always be sharks, scammers, crooks, and schemers on Amazon and the Internet.